What is a Health Savings Account (HSA)?

 - Your HSA balance can be carried over year after year.
 Unlike a flexible spending account (FSA), an HSA is not a use-it-or-lose-it account.
 Your balance can continue to grow year after year.

-- You may be eligible to invest your HSA similar to a 401K or IRA (in an interest bearing account, a mutual fund or stocks or bonds).
+- An HSA balance can be invested.
+Depending on your HSA, you may be eligible to invest your HSA similar to a 401K or IRA - in an interest-bearing account, a mutual fund, stocks or bonds.